xod442/aristaZTP/README.md

 In this case boot.py is downloaded to the switch and executed.

 The CSV and Template are copied over and the CSV file is read

 A process loop looks through the CSV file to find a MAC address match for the swicth.

 The Template function is used to replace the variables in the template.txt file and it is saved as the startup-config.

+Script will use the 172.2.0.10-172.20.0.250 address space for the DHCP server.
+This can be adjusted by editing the script file.

 The switch reboots.